-alta a Los Altos SRTS/Complete Stre eets Plan - Community Survey 4.
-If you have school-aged child allow them to walk or bike to sch has resumed to some extent)? (s I don't have school-aged children OR my children currently walk/bike to school If there were safer ways to cross the street along their route If our school was closer If there was slow traffic along their route If it was safer (traffic-related) If myself, my partner, or another adult could If it was safer (crime-related) accompany them while they walk, roll, or bike If they were older and more independent If my children owned or knew how to ride a bike/scooter/skateboard Other (please specify) 5.
-Would you walk or bike to any of the following places if it were more comfortable or convenient? (select all that apply) Restaurants/bars Public transit stops or stations
+al Los Altos SRTS/Complete Stre eets Plan - Community Survey ren, what would encourage you to hool (assume in-person learning select all that apply) I don't have school-aged children OR my children currently walk/bike to school If there were safer ways to cross the street along their route If our school was closer If there was slow traffic along their route If it was safer (traffic-related) If myself, my partner, or another adult could accompany them while they walk, roll, or bike If they were older and more independent If my children owned or knew how to ride a bike/scooter/skateboard Other (please specify) l 5.
+Would you walk or bike to any of the following places if it were more comfortable or convenient ? (select all that apply) School Restaurants/bars Public transit stops or stations